Skip to main content

 Step 5 (update the internal collision model) can be achieved with the AttachTool and DetachTool Behaviors:

 • AttachTool expands the robot model with a tool, so that it can be used for collision checking and path planning.
-The tool is attached to the robot at a given link and relative pose.
-The tool is given as a URDF file, which describes the kinematics and collision geometry.
+The tool is attached to the robot at a given link.
 Once attached to the robot, the tool will move with the link it is attached to.
 If the tool contains joints and those joints are reported in the /joint_states topic, the tool collision shapes will update their state accordingly.

 • DetachTool removes a previously attached tool from the robot model.
 Once detached, the tool collision shapes will no longer be part of the robot model.